 Who cannot picture the iconic geometrical painting of the painter Mondrian ?
 According to him, the essence of the universe is its geometrical structure.
 He inspired himself from jazz and boogie to put into place, starting in 1914, a radical abstraction where vertical and horizontal lines rule the space.
 In opposing the uniformity of the colored parts to the size variations of the lines, he created movement in his pieces which transpired the rhythm of his favorite music despite compositions that nonetheless recalled stability.

 Feel the Mondrian spirit with this selection of tunes from the artist’s record collection here.

-The supposed author of the first work of abstract art in history, a watercolor dating from 1910 on the back of which is written “abstract” watercolor, Kandinsky played a very important role in the appearance of abstraction in art.
+The supposed author of the first work of abstract art in history, a watercolour dating from 1910 on the back of which is written “abstract” watercolour, Kandinsky played a very important role in the appearance of abstraction in art.
 It is after many long years of reflection during which he tried his hand at multiple art movements that the Russian painter built his distinguishable abstract style.
 Prone to synesthesia, Kandinsky was capable of “seeing” the melodies he heard, in a way he conceived painting like music, that is as a means to represent spirituality and an inner mystique.

 TO CONCLUDE ?

 Whereas Kandinsky blamed Mondrian and constructivists for the far too mechanical aspect of their work, the latter found that Kandinsky still turned to his personal intuition too much.
 Malevich thought that Kandinsky’s painting were still too reminiscent of life and thus of reality.
 In any case, these major artists left behind them two schools of abstract art : geometry and lyricism… with paternity tests probably far less uncertain than those of abstract art !